 If the first month was serene, the second one was its antithesis.
 In one department, teachers started bickering with one another.
 She heard about it and came to a collaboration meeting to state passively: “We are here and we need to work with one another.”
 The bickering continued after that speech.
 She never returned after that.

-Finally, by the third and fourth month, the tension between the students exploded.
-Within a short span three riots broke out.
+Finally, by the third and fourth months, the tension between the students exploded.
+Within a short span, three riots broke out.
 In each case, the local police in riot gear were called in to break up the fights.
-Also, the school went into lock-down in which teachers, staff and students were forced to stay in classrooms until police officers released them.
+Also, the school went into lock-down in which teachers, staff, and students were forced to stay in classrooms until police officers released them.